 Body Weight.
 Losing weight can reduce the physical load placed on the lumbar spine.
 By losing 10 pounds, a person can often achieve a healthier posture and better body mechanics, relieve pressure on the lumbar spine, and prevent back strain.

 Returning to Sports

 Weight-Bearing vs. Non-Weight-Bearing Sports.
-Low back pain can be aggravated by all weight-bearing sports.
-Any sport where the foot strikes the ground repeatedly, and the back twists and jars, such as running and jogging.
-Non-weight bearing sports such as swimming, pool running and cycling, are adequate, temporary replacements, and can help the athlete maintain cardiovascular fitness without irritating the back.
+Low back pain can be aggravated by all weight-bearing sports and any sport where the foot strikes the ground repeatedly and the back twists and jars, such as running and jogging.
+Non-weight-bearing sports, such as swimming, pool running, and cycling, are adequate temporary replacements and can help the athlete maintain cardiovascular fitness without irritating the back.

 Play the Game.
 When resuming the sport of choice, play at a lower intensity.
 In running, run for shorter periods of time, at a slower speed, and less frequently.
 The athlete should choose flat, even surfaces on which to run.
 If the athlete experiences pain either during the run or the following morning, then he is doing too much.
 Resume competitive running or play once the back has healed.

-Sports that are easiest on the back: start with walking and swimming, later, cycling (stationary bike) in an erect position (do not round your back).
+Sports that are easiest on the back: start with walking and swimming, and later try cycling (stationary bike) in an erect position (do not round your back).

-Sports that are questionable (may be all right for some people but difficult for others): jogging, golf, skiing (downhill and cross-country), hockey, and baseball.
+Sports that are questionable (may be alright for some people but difficult for others): jogging, golf, skiing (downhill and cross-country), hockey, and baseball.

 The following exercises are designed to strengthen the muscles of the lower back, stabilize the lumbar spine, and help support the injured area.
 If done regularly, they will help prevent re-injury.
 Do each prescribed exercise two times a day or more often if necessary.